School Groups

 This experience provides students with a lifelong memory and a tangible model they can reflect on to enhance their ability to "learn how to learn."
 Please consider using this juggling metaphor to augment and reinforce your students' learning.

-Yours truly, Sir Drop-a-lot, Aladar Reusz
+Yours truly, Sir Drop-A-Lot, Aladar Reusz